NormanColoma/suggestion-react-search-input/README.md

 * The state of suggestions can be either persistent, or not.

-* Allows using floating label instance of regular placeholder.
+* Allows using floating label rather than regular placeholder.

 ## Installation